Volvo EX30 Cross Country: full UK pricing, specs and ice drive review

-So what do you get for the extra outlay?
-Just as we saw with the prototype, there’s distinctive black panelling at the front and rear.
-At the back it’s actually a tough ‘foil’ over the painted surface, and if you look closely at the front there’s a topography of Swedish mountain Kebnekaise with the coordinates included.
-Alongside this are a set of matt-black plastic wheelarch extensions, a plastic front skid plate, plus embossed Cross Country script on the rear pillar and beneath the rear bumper.
+The Volvo EX30 Cross Country might look familiar, because this production car is indistinguishable from the prototype model that was revealed alongside the EX30 in 2023.
+Just as we saw with that car, there’s distinctive black panelling at the front and rear, made up of a tough foil over the painted surface; the front also features an image of Swedish mountain Kebnekaise with its coordinates included.
+Alongside this are a set of matt-black plastic wheelarch extensions, a plastic front skid plate, and the Cross Country name embossed on the rear pillar and beneath the rear bumper.

 Volvo expects Cross Country versions to make up potentially less than 10 per cent of total EX30 sales in the UK, but that shouldn’t deter the firm from making more Cross Country models.

-Joakim Hermansson, the product lead for the EX30, hinted to Auto Express that there could be a future for the Cross Country nameplate beyond the EX30, telling us that “Cross Country isn’t going anywhere”.
+Joakim Hermansson, the product lead for the EX30, hinted to Auto Express earlier this year that there could be a future for the Cross Country nameplate beyond the EX30, telling us that “Cross Country isn’t going anywhere”.
 The most obvious model to gain the Cross Country branding next would be the upcoming EX60.
 It’s unlikely we’ll see a more rugged version of the firm’s flagship EX90, given Volvo’s own tongue-in-cheek nickname of it being “a lounge with four wheels”.

 Volvo EX30 Cross Country review